ktrzeciaknubisa/test/test.md

 #### name

 String value.
-Can be also used from the command-line: `--name`, e.g. `jx package helloWorld.js --name MyApp`.
+Can be also used from the command-line: `--name`.
-This works the same as `jx package helloWorld.js MyApp`.

 This parameter is mandatory in JXP file, however optional in command-line.
 When not provided, the package name will be evaluated from `javascript_file` parameter (file name without an extension) - in this case of example above, this would be "helloWorld".

+Hence the two following calls are equivalent:

+> jx package helloWorld.js --name MyApp
+> jx package helloWorld.js MyApp

 #### version

 String value.
 Default "1.0".
-Can be also used from the command-line: `--version`, e.g. `jx package helloWorld.js --version 1.0`.
+Can be also used from the command-line: `--version`, e.g.:

+> jx package helloWorld.js --version 1.0

 #### author

 String value.
 Optional.
-Can be also used from the command-line: `--author`, e.g. `jx package helloWorld.js --author "John Doe"`.
+Can be also used from the command-line: `--author`, e.g.:

+> jx package helloWorld.js --author "John Doe"

 #### description

 String value.
 Optional.
-Can be also used from the command-line: `--description`, e.g. `jx package helloWorld.js --description "My best app"`.
+Can be also used from the command-line: `--description`, e.g.:

+> jx package helloWorld.js --description "My best app"

 #### company

 String value.
 Optional.
-Can be also used from the command-line: `--company`, e.g. `jx package helloWorld.js --company "My company"`.
+Can be also used from the command-line: `--company`, e.g.:

+> jx package helloWorld.js --company "My company"

 #### copyright

 String value.
 Optional.
-Can be also used from the command-line: `--copyright`, e.g. `jx package helloWorld.js --copyright "My company"`.
+Can be also used from the command-line: `--copyright`, e.g.:

+> jx package helloWorld.js --copyright "My company"

 #### website

 String value.
 Optional.
-Can be also used from the command-line: `--website`.
+Can be also used from the command-line: `--website`, e.g:

+> jx package helloWorld.js --website "http://mydomain.com"

 #### startup